mattbarfield1/security-portfolio/README.md

 ---

-This repository demonstrates an end-to-end security program for FitTrack Pro, a fictional SaaS fitness tracking application.
-It showcases my skills in cybersecurity governance, risk, and compliance (GRC), drawing from my experience in incident response, fraud detection, PCI-DSS enforcement, and secure app development.

 ## Fictional Company Overview
 FitTrack Pro is a web-based SaaS platform that allows users to track workouts, create programs, and subscribe to premium features.
 It serves individual users, with a focus on user privacy and secure payments.